stephenjarrett/Atlanta_Traffic_Simulator_pygame/README.md

 You select a vehicle and try to last as long as possible in Atlanta traffic.
 Don't hit another car!
 Difficulty goes up as the clock ticks closer to rush hour.
 The amount of "enemy" cars and their speed is randomly generated based on the counter.
-Run the python file Atlanta_Traffic_sim to begin.
+Run the python file Atlanta_Traffic_Sim to begin.